 House Sale Number 1

 I hate keeping the house spotlessly clean.
-My house is clean, but when selling a home you do need to keep it spotless everything should be clean and smelling good and freshened up.
-Counter tops are cleared and items are put away.
+My house is clean, but when selling a home, you do need to keep it spotless.
+Everything should be clean, smell good, and freshened up.
+Counter tops are cleared, and items are put away.
 You know the deep corner cleaning.
 Kitchen drawers should be very clean because they will be looking in them.
-Stove and refrigerator cleaned if you’re leaving it behind.
+Stove and refrigerator cleaned if you’re leaving them behind.

-Trying to find the items I have put away later on wasn't easy.
-I would stuff things in every place I could so they could not see it, like hiding under beds and placing in baskets.
+Trying to find the items I had put away later on wasn’t easy.
+I would stuff things everywhere I could so they could not see them, like hiding under beds and placing them in baskets.